gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 command prompt.

-Under Windows, assuming that you have installed Dynare in the standard location, and replacing “*4.x.y*” with the correct version number, type::
+Under Windows, assuming that you have installed Dynare in the standard location, and replacing “*x.y*” with the correct version number, type::

-  octave:1> addpath c:/dynare/4.x.y/matlab
+  octave:1> addpath c:/dynare/x.y/matlab

 Under Debian, Ubuntu or Linux Mint, there is no need to use the ``addpath`` command; the packaging does it for you.
 Under Arch Linux, you need to do::